XavierJp/puissance-4/README.md

 - An IA would be great

-- Add possibility to be more than two players
+- Add the possibility to have more than two players